joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-xml/basics-of-xml.md

   multiple children or a single-value element within a document.

 - XMLList: Represents a set of XML elements.
-An XMLList object is used when there are multiple XML elements that are “siblings” (at the same level, and contained by the same parent, in the XML document’s hierarchy).
+An XMLList object is used when there are multiple XML elements that are "siblings" (at the same level, and contained by the same parent, in the XML document's hierarchy).
 For instance, an XMLList instance would be the easiest way to work with this set of XML elements (presumably contained in an XML document):